0xDBFB7/ceramic/documents/terse.md

-A few thousand words used to be here, but it was largely garbage; a few months of inane, uninformative mistakes.
 Apologies for the terse and hasty verbiage.

-Post improvements at <https://github.com/0xDBFB7/ceramic>, or hit me up @0xDBFB7 on Twitter!
+Post improvements or replication at <https://github.com/0xDBFB7/ceramic>, or hit me up @0xDBFB7 on Twitter!

 ❤

-<3